Marion Audubon

 Send your meeting time and location to your team members.
 Remind them to pack a lunch and bring plenty of water.

 All counts will be submitted thru eBird and compiled using trip reports.
-Here are instructions for creating your trip report on the eBird website.
-Please create the report prior to the count date and send the link to the compiler.
+Follow this tutorial to create your report prior to the count date and send the link to the compiler.
 (Use the following format when naming your report:

 Example for Oak Run team: